sebastian-kleinschmidt/DL_Rdy4Work/README.md

 # DL_Rdy4Work
-Scripts to check a CUDA installationa dn to get CUDA and Anaconda running on a new system.
+Scripts to check a CUDA installationa to get CUDA, Anaconda and Pytorch running on a new system.